Matthew Dayes: Professional career

+Pre-draft

 Coming out of NC State, Dayes was projected to be selected in the fifth or sixth round by the majority of NFL draft experts and scouts.
 He received an invitation to the NFL Combine, but was limited to only the vertical jump, broad jump, and bench press.
 On March 20, 2017, he participated at NC State's Pro Day and completed all of the positional drills and required combine drills he missed at the combine.
 Scouts and team representatives from 22 NFL teams attended NC State's Pro Day, to scout Dayes, Jack Tocho, Josh Jones, and nine others.
 Dayes was ranked as the 16th-best running back prospect available in the draft by NFLDraftScout.com.

 Cleveland Browns

-The Cleveland Browns selected Dayes in the seventh round (252nd overall) of the 2017 NFL Draft.
-He was the last running back to be selected in the draft that year.
+The Cleveland Browns selected Dayes in the seventh round (252nd overall) of the 2017 NFL draft.
 He signed his four-year rookie contract with the Browns on May 10, 2017, a deal reportedly worth $2.46 million.

 He competed with Brandon Wilds and Terrence Magee throughout training camp for the Browns' third running back job on their depth chart.
 Head coach Hue Jackson named Dayes as the Browns' third running back to begin the regular season, behind veterans Duke Johnson and Isaiah Crowell.

 On September 10, 2017, Dayes made his regular season debut and had three carries for seven yards and two receptions for nine yards during a 21–18 loss to the Pittsburgh Steelers.
 Overall, he had five carries for 13 rushing yards to go along with four receptions for 29 receiving yards in his rookie season.

 On September 1, 2018, Dayes was waived by the Browns.